 Safe Zone Workshops are opportunities for educators, staff, community members, and even students to become more aware of the concerns that face the Lesbian, Gay, Bisexual, Transgender and Queer or Questioning (LGBTQ) communities.
 The goal of a Safe Zone program is to educate attendees on important topics that will assist them in navigating conversations related to sexuality, gender, and identity while creating allies to LGBTQ community.

 Workshops are held on a regular basis and can be formatted to fit any team.
-General workshops are scheduled on a montly basis for both students and faculty/staff at TAMIU.
+General workshops are scheduled on a monthly basis for both students and faculty/staff at TAMIU.

 To learn more or register for a workshop, visit the CollegiateLink page.

 Orientation Leaders (OLs) are students that serve as role models to help new students adjust to the rigors of being a college student.
-OLs assist with Freshman Student Orientation, The Dustdevil Transition and International Student Orientation.
-Aside from guiding new students as they begin their studies at TAMIU, OLs are also responsible for providing the historical background of TAMIU through campus tours, answering University related questions, and implementing unique ideas for each orientation program.
-OLs are expected to be possess excellent communication and leadership skills, as well as promoting enthusiasm, creativity, and integrity in all they do.
+OLs assist with Freshman Student Orientation, The Dustdevil Transition, and International Student Orientation.
+Aside from guiding new students as they begin their studies at TAMIU, OLs are also responsible for providing the historical background of TAMIU through campus tours, answering University-related questions, and implementing unique ideas for each orientation program.
+OLs are expected to possess excellent communication and leadership skills, as well as promoting enthusiasm, creativity, and integrity in all they do.

 Being an Orientation Leader will provide students with a valuable opportunity to gain leadership experience and develop the necessary skills to give back to the community.
 The program is composed of numerous training/leadership sessions and activities throughout the spring and summer months.
 To apply and view the qualifications to become an Orientation Leader, please visit their page on CollegiateLink here.

 The Trailblazers program enables registered TAMIU students to access co-curricular programs that compliment what a student is learning in the classroom.
 Engagement in the TAMIU Trailblazers program assists students in being more prepared for the ever-changing global market and become more competitive in the world of work and graduate studies.
 While housing our student organization function, Traiblazers allows you to complete paths for you to be successful.